SMSF Commercial Lease Agreement

 1. a legally prepared and legally enforceable written lease agreement – designed for the SIS legislation

-2. rent paid on time as required by the commercial Lease Agreement
+2. rent paid on time as required by the Commercial Lease Agreement

 3. the SMSF taking appropriate action to remedy breaches